 Delicious and easy?
-You heard right.
+You read that right.
 This zesty lemon loaf is bright, flavorful and can be made in one bowl with no special mixing equipment.
 It's almost too good to be true.
 Almost.

 - 1 cup sugar